 The Company plans to market the initial products for which it obtains regulatory approval, through marketing arrangements or other licensing arrangements with large pharmaceutical companies.
 Implementation of this strategy will depend on many factors, including the market potential of any products the Company develops and the Company's financial resources.
-The Company does not expect to establish a direct sales capability for therapeutic compounds for at least the next several years.
-To market products that will serve a large, geographically diverse patient population, the Company expects to enter into licensing, distribution, or partnering agreements with pharmaceutical companies that have large, established sales organizations.
+The large, established sales organizations.
 The timing of the Company's entry into marketing arrangements or other licensing arrangements with large pharmaceutical companies will depend on successful product development and regulatory approval within the regulatory framework established by the Federal Food, Drug and Cosmetics Act, as amended, and regulations promulgated thereunder.
 Although the implementation of initial aspects of the Company's marketing strategy may be undertaken before this process is completed, the development and approval process typically is not completed in less than three to five years after the filing of an IND application and the Company's marketing strategy therefore may not be implemented for several years.
 See "Drug Approval Process and Other Governmental Regulation."